-However, if the contract between the plaintiff and the defendant provides for a prior conciliation procedure, then this procedure must be respected by the parties or the court can declare the plaintiff's requests inadmissible.
+However, if the contract between the plaintiff and the defendant provides for a prior conciliation or mediation procedure, then this procedure must be respected by the parties or the court can declare the plaintiff's requests inadmissible.
 Only when parties have failed to reach a settlement during the conciliation procedure can the matter be referred to the court.

-Another step that could be interpreted as a pre-action procedure is the request by the plaintiff to have an expert appointed by a court in order for said expert to determine whether or not the product is defective.
-This is part of actual proceedings before the lower court, but the expert's opinion will not give rise to any judgment on the merits and any damages if the plaintiff does not then file a standard claim on the merits to ask for compensation.
+Another step that could be interpreted as a pre-action procedure is the request by the plaintiff to have an expert appointed by a court in order for that expert to determine whether or not the product is defective.
+This is part of the actual proceedings before the lower court, but the expert's opinion will not give rise to any judgment on the merits and any damages if the plaintiff does not then file a standard claim on the merits to ask for compensation.

 In product liability cases, there are no specific rules for the preservation of evidence.
 Each party must preserve materially relevant evidence supporting their claims before submitting them to the court.
 As stated in Article 9 of the French Code of Civil Procedure, "it is the responsibility of each party to prove, in accordance with the law, the facts necessary for the success of its claim."

 The court can order investigative measures, including the production of evidence, if it considers that there is not sufficient evidence (Article 10 of the French Code of Civil Procedure).
 In such a case, the parties must comply.
-If they fail to do so, the court can draw any consequences from their failure or refusal to cooperate (Article 11 of the French Code of Civil Procedure).
+If they fail to do so, the court can draw any conclusions from their failure or refusal to co-operate (Article 11 of the French Code of Civil Procedure).
 Such an order can also be issued under threat of a periodic penalty (Article 11 of the French Code of Civil Procedure).

 Furthermore, parties can request legally permissible preparatory inquiries before proceedings, "if there is a legitimate reason to preserve or to establish […] evidence of facts upon which the outcome of the dispute depends" (Article 145 of the French Code of Civil Procedure).
 If the conditions are met, the court may order investigative measures for the collection of evidence (mesure d'instruction in futurum).
 This way, a party has the possibility to preserve or establish crucial evidence for use in a possible trial.